All Episodes

 And so there were indictments and investigations by the FBI or the prosecutor's office, and there was a denial of what it really was.

-So they couldn't share intel legally so as not to compromise Clinton era legal investigations.
+So they couldn't share intel legally so as not to compromise Clinton-era legal investigations.

-And what's happening in the National Football League.
+Come back, and we will swerve into the latest in what's happening in the National Football League.

 Export Selection